Aboliss/TrashifierApp/README.md

 2. **Add Pickup Dates**: Use the floating action buttons to add dates for different trash types
 3. **Set Your Schedule**: Select dates on the calendar for each type of waste collection
 4. **Enable Notifications**: Make sure notifications are enabled to receive reminders
-5. **Stay Organized**: Check the timeline view to see all upcoming pickups at a glance
+5. **Stay Organized**: Check the timeline view or widget to see all upcoming pickups at a glance

 ## 🏗️ Architecture